ppy/osu-wiki/wiki/Announcements/Contests/en.md

 ## Community Contests

-Unofficial beatmapping contests hosted by the communities.
+Unofficial contests hosted by the communities.

 ### Pending Cup

-- The Pending Cup is a mapping contest where the main participants are usually Chinese.
+The Pending Cup is a mapping contest where the main participants are usually Chinese.
 The Pending Cup encourages creativity and major mapping principles, throughout all skill levels - especially novice mappers.

 #### Pending Cup #1 (2013)